 Next, you’ll need a light jacket — again, there are a ton of options but pretty much anything is better than a sweatshirt.

 One option is a fitted blazer in a casual fabric — twill, cotton, even a non-blue denim — can be great for running around town.
 In fact, you may already have some of these in your collection.

 2023 Update: Some of our favorite blazers to wear as separates include:

 Traditional ladycoats are another great option, and also available in a huge variety of price points.
 You’re looking for a fabric that’s breathable and machine washable, in a cut that is flattering to you — it shouldn’t be too big and overwhelm your stature, and it shouldn’t be too tight, either.

 Hunting for a lightweight jacket?
-Classics include the designer trench ($$$$), as well as this affordable reader favorite rain coat, this sporty moto coat, and this long cardigan for warmer days!
+Classics include the designer trench ($$$$), as well as this affordable reader favorite rain coat, this classic packable raincoat, this sporty moto coat, and this long cardigan for warmer days!
 Know your office before wearing a jean jacket with your outfit, but if you’re on the hunt, this one is a bestseller every year.
-Check out some of our latest, trendy favorites below!
+Check out some of our latest, trendy favorites for 2023 are below!